 Mobile Animal Surgical Hospital (MASH)

 SNN is the only organization in North Texas with a large MASH bus capable of completing up to 50 spay/neuter surgeries in a single day right in the parking lot of your neighborhood business or park!
-Our MASH unit serves a variety of rural and urban communities.
+Our MASH unit serves a variety of rural and urban communities in 13 North Texas counties.
 Click here to find out when our MASH will be in your area next or to make an appointment to have your pet fixed!
 Plus, we also offer low-cost vaccines (without an appointment) from 10:00am – 12:00pm during our MASH clinics!

 It is our goal to remove all barriers to responsible pet ownership, which is why we offer our animal transports!
 Using our transport vans, SNN is able to pick pets up from rural or impoverished communities, drive them to one of our clinics to be altered, then return them to their owners the same day!
 Find out when we’ll have a transport in your area here!